Flying Space-A to Sigonella, Italy: 10 Things You Need to Know

 2. Sigonella is on a Patriot Express route.

 Please note that Space-A passengers who are not stationed in Europe and do not have a Spanish passport or residency card are not authorized to leave Rota Naval Base during the stopover.
-The reason for this restriction is that Rota is not an official point of entry into Spain, as explained in this article.
+The reason for this restriction is explained in this article.

 3. Most flights to Sigonella originate in Norfolk or other bases in Europe.